 Airborne dust particles can cause short-term impact on mining productivity and long-term impacts on workers’ health.
-Safe to Work speaks to Lyons Airconditioning Services about how it combines its Australian knowledge with Sy-Klone’s global reach to lead the way in dust control.
+Lyons Airconditioning Services discusses how it combines its Australian knowledge with Sy-Klone’s global reach to lead the way in dust control.

 In their partnership, global company Sy-Klone and Perth-based Lyons Airconditioning Services are giving companies like Rio Tinto, Fortescue Metals Group and Macmahon Holdings direction and consultation on dust control.